-The Live Healthy Salem County Coalition is a partnership of organizations and agencies from the public, not for profit, and private sectors, whose focus is on improving health outcomes in Salem County.
-The Coalition’s mission is to inspire residents of Salem County to live healthy, productive lives by enhancing opportunities that lead to a sustained culture of wellness.
-The United Way of Salem County is the lead agency and the Senator Walter Rand Institute for Public Affairs at Rutgers University-Camden is the neutral convener (facilitating meetings and providing research and technical support).
+Live Healthy Salem County is a partnership of organizations and agencies from the public, not for profit, and private sectors, whose focus is on improving health outcomes in Salem County.
+The coalition’s mission is to inspire residents of Salem County to live healthy, productive lives by enhancing opportunities that lead to a sustained culture of wellness.
+The Salem Health & Wellness Foundation is the lead agency and the Senator Walter Rand Institute for Public Affairs at Rutgers University-Camden is the neutral convener (facilitating meetings and providing research and technical support).

 The Salem coalition represents one of the 10 New Jersey communities supported in the first round of the NJHI: Communities Moving to Action initiative.
 View this coalition’s progress toward a healthier Salem and a healthier Garden State.